theinfogitlab/theinfogitlab/README.md

-we make install packages and config at theinfo.nu
+We make install packages and config at theinfo.nu

 <pre>
  _______ _            _____        __         _____ _ _     _           _